 “Those eighteen who died when the tower in Siloam fell on them—do you think they were more guilty than all the others living in Jerusalem?
 I tell you, no!
 But unless you repent, you too will all perish.”
 Luke 13:4

-Jesus is teaching that if we are not careful, we can think a tragedy is a targeted judgment of sin, when in fact; ALL tragedy is a result of the fallen world.
-The earth is groaning as in birth pains awaiting the redemptive work of God (Romans 8:18).
+Jesus is teaching that if we are not careful, we can think a tragedy is a targeted judgment of sin when ALL tragedy results from the fallen world.
+The earth is groaning as in birth pains, awaiting God’s redemptive work (Romans 8:18).

 In the face of tragedy, these are comments you should NOT make: